christianityorigins/website/books/_posts/2024-07-13-dragon-kings-of-crimea.md

 The genetic reality is that the Yangshao culture (5000 BCE) in northern China was 90% R1a – European steppe DNA.
 The modern "Han" population of China is predominantly O2 and O3 (Mongoloid haplogroups) – they are the descendants of the Miao, Hmong, and Tai peoples who migrated north from Vietnam after the Dragon Kings were purged.

 "Han" decodes to Ah-an (Aryan) – the same root as the Achaemenid Ariya and the Irish Eire.
 The Jesuits took this ancient Aryan self-designation and applied it to the southern Miao-Hmong populations to fabricate a continuous, unbroken Chinese identity that never existed.

+The Xiongnu (300 BC) were Iranian-speaking Scythians.
+János Harmatta, editor of the UNESCO History of Civilizations of Central Asia, states: "Their royal tribes and kings (shan-yü) bore Iranian names and all the Hsiung-nu words noted by the Chinese can be explained from an Iranian language of Saka type.
+It is therefore clear that the majority of Hsiung-nu tribes spoke an Eastern Iranian language".
+H.W.
+Bailey, an English scholar of Khotanese, Sanskrit, and the comparative study of Iranian languages, proposed an Iranian origin of the Xiongnu, "recognizing all the earliest Xiongnu names of the 2nd century BC as being of the Iranian type.
+This is corroborated, not merely claimed.

 China had no chronology until the Jesuits came to the Emperor's court.
 Their oldest "ancient" records date from this period.
 Stone inscriptions and bronze engravings and a few bamboo slips survive from older times, but they were never arranged into a consistent chronology.
 If you read the Bellum Tartaricum, a pre-edit Jesuit source, it gives a very different chronology as well as info about the white Slav-like race known as the Tartarians, their rulers and their wars with China.
 The Jesuits essentially wrote early Chinese history for them.
 They "reconstructed" the Xia and Shang dynasties based on fragmentary records, arranging them to fit the Biblical timeline.
 Martino Martini wrote 'Sinicae historiae decas prima' (1658)—the foundation of all Chinese chronology—using Chinese sources he alone could read and interpret.
 There were no independent Western verifications.
 Mateo Ricci invented Confucius and was the one who retroactively attributed 'The Art of War' to Sun Tzu.
 The Art of War was originally a Flavian-era strategic treatise on psychological warfare and systems control (the exact principles the Synarchy used to manage its global hegemony).